codepope/mastrain/README.md

 RAINDROP_APP_TOKEN=""
 ```

-Run with:
+Run from source with:

 `go run .`

-for now.
-Better deployment coming soon.

-\* considering moving to dropping them into unsorted.
-Change my mind.
+Or download a binary from the releases.
+You still need to make a .env file.